Ad Auctions for LLMs via Retrieval Augmented Generation: Introduction

-Since the introduction of RAG in~\citet{lewis2020retrieval}, the technique has attracted widespread interest in academia and industry.
-The retrieval component is the most crucial aspect of RAG for our work.
-Important sub-components of retrieval include the embedding model for efficient document similarity search~\citep{dai2022promptagator,shi2023replug,wang2023improving}, and query optimization to incorporate contextual information into the prompt~\citep{zhou2022least,dhuliawala2023chain}.
-We refer to the recent survey by~\citet{gao2023retrieval} or tutorial by~\citet{asai2023retrieval} for more details on RAG.
+Since the introduction of RAG by~\citet{lewis2020retrieval}, the technique has gained widespread interest in academia and industry.
+The retrieval component is crucial for our work, with key sub-components including the embedding model for efficient document similarity search~\citep{dai2022promptagator,shi2023replug,wang2023improving} and query optimization to incorporate contextual information~\citep{zhou2022least,dhuliawala2023chain}.
+For more details on RAG, see the recent survey by~\citet{gao2023retrieval} or tutorial by~\citet{asai2023retrieval}.